KanhaKanha123/abn-amro-tv-show-app/README.md

 5.Unit test cases implemented with code coverage around 74%.\
 6.Accessibility attribute added.\
 7.For now data is fetched for page=0 only. but i have written some code if we want to fetch more records.
 Because page=0 itself was having more that 200 records.
 I just tried to display those and performed all the things.\
-8.Pagination to show next 5 items in the list is added.
+8.Pagination added, 5 items in the list.\
-9.Loader added when call to api.
+9.Loader added when call to api.\
-10.Error handling and Empty data validations also added.
+10.Error handling and Empty data validations added.\
-11.Error boundries implemented.
+11.Error boundries implemented.\
-12State is manage by cotext api and useReducer hook.
+12.State is manage by cotext api and useReducer hook.

 # Funcationality Dashboard
  1.Application will have listing on dashboard by genre names.\